Monisha325/Smart-Item-Recovery-AI/README.md

 > **Note:** First deploy downloads PyTorch + model weights (~500 MB) and takes 5–10 minutes.
 > Render free tier **sleeps after 15 min** of inactivity — the next request triggers a cold start that re-downloads models.
 Use [Railway](https://railway.app) or Render Starter ($7/mo) for always-on inference.

-### MongoDb
+### MySQL

-1. Create a free M0 cluster at [cloud.mongodb.com](https://cloud.mongodb.com).
+1. Create a free MySQL instance at [PlanetScale](https://planetscale.com), [Railway](https://railway.app), or Aiven.
-2. Whitelist IP `0.0.0.0/0` (Render uses dynamic IPs) or use Atlas Private Networking.
+2. If your provider restricts inbound IPs, whitelist Render's egress IPs (Render uses dynamic IPs, so prefer providers with IP-allowlist-free connections or use SSL-required connections).
-3. Create a database user, copy the connection string into `MONGODB_URI`.
+3. Create a database and user, copy the connection string into `DATABASE_URL`.
-4. The text index on `items.title + description` is created automatically on first write.
+4. A FULLTEXT index on `items.title + description` is created automatically via the Sequelize migration on first deploy/`npm run migrate`.

 ---